janjiralakirankumar/TerraformEssentials/README.md

 vi instance.tf
 ```
 Add the given lines, by pressing "INSERT"
-First block will be already present in the file
+First block will be already present in the file.
+But, replace the entire code and update your `AvailabilityZone,` `YourName` in `Instance` and `EBS Volume`
 ```
 resource "aws_instance" "example" {
   ami = var.AMIS[var.AWS_REGION]